Connect with us

 West District $66,659,978

-The revenue generated in the Central District is substantial and crucial for meeting the needs of our community.
-This split will enable all three districts to achieve a more balanced and equitable distribution of funding, ensuring financial stability for each area both now and in the future.
+This revenue generated in the Central District is substantial and crucial for meeting the needs of our community.
+This split will enable all three districts to achieve a more balanced and equitable distribution of funding, ensuring financial stability for each area now and in the future.
 By focusing our local resources on our needs, we will be able to address delayed capital projects and help alleviate overcrowding in our schools.

 Advertisement

-Second – representation is vitally important in deciding where the money is going to be spent.
-Currently we are underrepresented and there is no proposal to change that.
+Second – representation is vitally important in deciding where money is going to be spent.
+Currently we (Central area cities) are underrepresented and there is no proposal to change that.
 Without more representation for our area, it is far too easy for outside school board members to shift money from high growth areas, where it is needed, to areas where cost reductions may be more appropriate when working to sustain a dwindling student population.

 We should keep the authority and money management local.
 The Central District will better manage its needs when the money is generated and spent within its own boundaries.
-The Central District will have the autonomy to make decisions that directly reflect the needs of the students and our families.
+The Central District will have the autonomy to make decisions that directly reflect the needs of our students and our families.

 Join me in voting to keep our money here.
 Please vote YES on proposition 11.